Alextopher/mahoney-best/content/robotics/commands.md

 }
 ```

-Here we have a very simple robot, it only has a climber that extends and retracts.
-It does this by running the climber at either 50%, -50% (reverse), and then 0% (stopping) when nothing is commanded.
+Other than some missing imports and boiler plate this program defines a _real_ FRC Robot.
+It's very simple, it only has a climber that extends and retracts.
+Extending and retracting is implemented by running the climber motor at 50% power or -50% power, respectively.
+Looks great!

+Let's throw a wrench in this design, we test the code on our robot and we learn that the climber is far to weak to lift the robot.
+The first change we make is increasing the power of the climber motor from 50% to 100%.
+Sadly, this doesn't fix the problem, we send it back to build team...

+> 3 weeks later...

-Let's throw a wrench in this design, build team has decided they want to add a second motor to the climber axle.
-Adding a motor on the opposite side of the climber is an easy way to increase a mechanism's power.
+Build team decides that the best way to fix this issue to add a second motor to the climber's axle.
+This is a decent choice, adding a motor on the opposite side of an axle is an quick and easy way to increase a mechanism's torque.

 Here's how we would change the code: